 Partial hospitalization programs (PHPs) are another alternative that falls between inpatient and outpatient treatments.
 These typically meet five days per week for several hours each day and are ideal for individuals who still need intensive treatment after completing inpatient alcohol rehab but don’t require 24-hour supervision.
 Many recovery centers offer a variety of these treatment options.

-Inpatient vs. Residential Treatment
+Inpatient Rehab vs. Residential Treatment

-Although inpatient treatment involves residing at a rehab center, there are some distinct differences between inpatient and residential treatment programs.
+Although inpatient rehab involves residing at a rehab center, there are some distinct differences between inpatient and residential treatment programs.
 An inpatient program offers the most intensive level of care, with 24-hour supervision in a secure unit of a treatment center.
 This option is best for those with severe mental health issues which need constant monitoring for their well-being.
 It’s meant to be a short-term treatment option to stabilize symptoms and prepare individuals for a less intensive setting.

 Residential treatment is provided in a more homelike environment and with less supervision.
 While a residential treatment program includes some structure, it’s meant to be a step down from inpatient treatment.
 Medical staff is still available, but they don’t provide 24-hour monitoring.
 A residential program also has the potential to be long-term if individuals don’t respond positively to treatment.